DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-11-13-round-9-support-console-research-findings.md

 We need to be clear that this is how it works, as not all participants realised this.

-One participant spotted this and said they would have assumed the whole claim was incorrect based on rejection.
+One participant spotted this and said they would have assumed the whole claim needed to be corrected based on rejection.
 This requires an action from the support user to specify which mentor is incorrect within the clawback process.
 It was difficult to test whether they would be aware to do this or do this correctly within a UR session.

 We need to be made aware of which mentor is incorrect for validation to work correctly within the service,